sunomura/commercialization-public/customize/desktop/unattend/microsoft-windows-shell-setup-folderlocations-programdata.md

 **Warning**
 We don’t recommend using this setting, except perhaps in a test environment.
 The following are known issues:

--   The Windows Store and Windows Store apps are not supported.
+-   Microsoft Store apps are not supported.

 -   If you change the default location of the program-data folders to a volume other than the system volume, you cannot service your image.
 Any updates, fixes, or service packs may not be applied to the installation.

 The path can be on a volume other than the system drive, as long as it meets the following requirements: